benc61116/NLP/plan.md

 - Tracking: Weights & Biases (project: "NLP", entity: "galavny-tel-aviv-university")

 REQUIREMENTS:
-1. Create requirements.txt with all dependencies and exact versions (already provided)
-2. Create scripts/download_datasets.py for downloading all four datasets
-3. Implement data loading utilities for all four tasks
+1. Implement data loading utilities for all four tasks
-4. Create sanity check scripts that verify:
+2. Create sanity check scripts that verify:
    - Model can overfit 10 examples from each dataset
    - Gradient flow is correct for both full fine-tuning and LoRA
    - W&B logging works correctly